“KG Constructions Group” signed the biggest contract to date in Norway – UiO (University in Oslo) Livsvitenskapsbygget (Life Science Building).

 The New Life Science Building is Norway’s largest university and hospital building with almost 100 000 m2 of gross building area.
 It accommodates around 1 600 employees and 1 600 students and become the core of Norway’s leading innovation district as well as massively contributing in ensuring Norway’s international competitiveness in life sciences.

 A lot of attention is paid to sustainability and energy efficiency during the construction and operation stages of the building.
-The project aims to achieve a reduction of greenhouse gas emissions by 50% for materials, energy, and transport compared to a standard university building.
-The energy goal for the project is to achieve “zero energy buildings” and have a fossil-free construction site.
-BREEAM Excellent certification is the goal for every new building with a score of no less than 70.
+The project aims to achieve a reduction of greenhouse gas emissions for materials, energy, and transport compared to a standard university building.
+The energy goal for the project is to achievea “nearly-zero energy building” and maintain a fossil-free construction site.

 Our Group of companies is responsible for this project’s unique façade design, project management, production, transportation, and installation.
 In total, there is approx. 14 080 m2 of unitized curtain walls which accounts to ~1246 units.